Recovery (Eminem album): Background and production

 On April 13, 2010, Eminem tweeted "There is no Relapse 2, thus announcing that the album had been scrapped in favour of his new project Recovery.
 While recording Relapse 2 and witnessing the mixed reaction of its predecessor among fans and critics alike, Eminem decided to throw away most of the recorded material and started from scratch.
 The result appeared to be more of an individual project that deserved its own name, other than a continuation of Relapse.
 Eminem said: "I had originally planned for Relapse 2 to come out last year.
 But as I kept recording and working with new producers, the idea of a sequel to Relapse started to make less and less sense to me, and I wanted to make a completely new album.
 The music on Recovery came out very different from Relapse, and I think it deserves its own title."

-The track 'Insult to Injury' would have been the leading track according to The Alchemist the producer of the track.
+The track 'Insult to Injury' would have been the leading track according to The Alchemist, the producer of the track.
 'Hit Me With Your Best Shot' featuring D12 was a track that leaked that was recorded around early 2010 and style was more close to Recovery than Relapse.
 Cocaine featuring Jazmine Sullivan also leaked but it wasn't confirmed if it was for Relapse 2 or Recovery also recorded in 2010.
 'Nut Up' was a leaked song from when Eminem was recording in Hawaii.
 'Things Get Worse' was originally recorded in 2009 and was a solo track before Eminem and B.o.B collaborated for B.o.B's Greatest Hits album.
 On the track "Zeus" from the album Music to Be Murdered By: Side B, Eminem apologizes to Rihanna over an alternate leaked version of 'Things Get Worse' in which he sided with Chris Brown, who pleaded guilty to felony assault involving her in 2009.
 A song of unknown title featuring 50 Cent and two songs led by Mr. Porter was also expected.

 All the songs from Relapse: Refill were going to be part of Relapse 2.
-The songs "On Fire", "So Bad" and "Ridaz" from Recovery were recorded in the same sessions in Hawaii which lead to speculation that they could have been intended for Relapse 2.
+The songs "On Fire", "So Bad" and "Ridaz" from Recovery were recorded in the same sessions in Hawaii which led to speculation that they could have been intended for Relapse 2.
 Although after the release of Relapse: Refill it is possible that Eminem had already moved on to Recovery.